 MAELSTROM offers new datasets for 2m temperature and hourly precipitation short-range forecasts over Nordics/Northern Europe.
 The dataset consists of several terabytes of real-time observations and forecast outputs, which is provided on a 1796x2321 grid 47 input variables and 60 forecast lead times.
 This dataset allows the users to explore the use of deep learning for 2m temperature and precipitation predictions.

-If you want to learn more about the first versions of machine learning tools and solutions, including architectures and loss functions, that will be studied for the six machine learning benchmark datasets, you can check this report.
+To learn more about the first versions of machine learning tools and solutions, including architectures and loss functions, that will be studied for the six machine learning benchmark datasets, check this report.
 We present the results of a survey of customized machine learning solutions and tools that MAELSTROM applications will adopt.